|Provider:||National Centers for Environmental Prediction, NOAA (USA)|

 |Update frequency:||every 6 hours|

 This is an ensemble model, and in this case, it is the result of averaging 21 slightly different weather models together.
 The idea in an ensemble model is that there is instability in many weather systems and that capturing the initial state of the atmosphere for the weather models can not be done perfectly.
-The ensemble process slightly alters the initial inputs and/or the numerical model in order to generate a range of different results, which are then averaged to create the final result.
+The ensemble process slightly alters the initial inputs and/or the numerical model in order to generate a range of different results.
+This suite of results can be analyzed to generate the average and standard deviation.

 The following description has been taken directly from the official documentation